zwave-js/node-zwave-js/packages/zwave-js/api.md

 }

 export { ControllerValueLogContext }

-// Warning: (ae-forgotten-export) The symbol "CreateAndStartDriverWithMockPortOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "CreateAndStartDriverWithMockPortResult" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createAndStartDriverWithMockPort" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function createAndStartDriverWithMockPort(options?: DeepPartial<CreateAndStartDriverWithMockPortOptions & ZWaveOptions>): Promise<CreateAndStartDriverWithMockPortResult>;

 // Warning: (ae-missing-release-tag) "createDefaultBehaviors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //